 It’s important to understand that many factors affect teeth whitening, such as smoking, eating staining foods, and neglecting oral health.
 While it may appear that oil pulling helps whiten teeth, the difference could be due to something simpler like reducing how much coffee you drink.

 What’s the Best Way to Whiten Teeth?

-Limit coffee, tea, and other staining foods that could dull your smile.
-You should also avoid using tobacco products to avoid staining your teeth over time.
+Try to limit coffee, tea, and other staining foods that could dull your smile.
+You also should avoid using tobacco products in general so your teeth do not become stained over time.
 In the end, good oral hygiene habits make the best home remedies for whitening teeth.

 We understand the appeal of whitening your teeth from the comfort of your own home, which is why we often recommend custom teeth whitening trays for our patients.
 Unlike abrasive scrubs you can concoct in your kitchen, custom whitening trays have been proven to effectively whiten teeth without destroying your enamel.

 This blog post has been updated.